apache/ozone/SECURITY.md

 ## Supported Versions

-Supported versions of Apache Ozone can be found on the [Apache Ozone Downloads](https://ozone.apache.org/downloads/).
+Please check the Apache Ozone [website](https://ozone.apache.org/downloads/) for the list of versions currently supported.

 ## Reporting a Vulnerability